Are you breeding leopard geckos?

 - Find males to mate with

-When these conditions aren’t met, they will hold onto their sperm until conditions are better or if they don’t find a male in a while.
+So when these conditions aren’t met, they will hold onto their sperm until conditions are better or if they don’t find a male in a while.

 Each clutch contains one or two eggs, so there’s the chance for up to 6 leopard geckos from one pairing.